Connect to share and comment

 One key move is a controversial new Forest Code, passed last fall and heavily backed by agribusiness interests and large landowners.
 Intended to regulate the amount of rain forest that is both preserved and cleared, the code allows an amnesty for landowners if they commit to reforest illegally cleared jungle on their land.

-The Rouseff government has claimed that could result in the reforestation of 74 million acres of rain forest.
+The Rousseff government has claimed that could result in the reforestation of 74 million acres of rain forest.

 But the code also reduces the proportion of land that a farmer must keep forested, while green groups doubt the government will effectively police rapacious landowners in remote corners of the Amazon.